This summer past, I started hearing a phrase that I wasn't ready for.

 Offices of senior ministers, rife with talent, cleared out as the party faithful began to glimpse the end of a five-year marathon and began searching for placements in the private sector.
 Even if Harper won again, many of those staff didn't want to affix themselves to the lumbering Voltron that the Harper government had become.

-A few staff were done with the control—done with vetting every decision through "the centre," done with the prime minister inserting himself in every file, done with Harper kneecapping otherwise good files by slathering his clamped-down brand of media relations all over it.
+A few staff were done with the control—done with vetting every decision through "the center," done with the prime minister inserting himself in every file, done with Harper kneecapping otherwise good files by slathering his clamped-down brand of media relations all over it.

 So October 19 came, and Rome fell.